bigmlcom/sketchy/README.md

 comparing the [Jaccard
 similarity](http://en.wikipedia.org/wiki/Jaccard_index) of two sets.

+This implementation includes the improvements recommended in "[Improved Densification of One Permutation Hashing] (http://arxiv.org/abs/1406.4784)", which greatly reduces the time order for building a MinHash.

 To `create` a MinHash, you may provide a target error rate for similarity (default is 0.05).
 After that, you can either `insert` individual values or add collections `into` the MinHash.